Study periods and internships in Erasmus+

 Higher education institutions, not students themselves, can submit mobility projects at the National Agency Erasmus+ Education during application periods that are fixed every year.
 Both the home and host institution needs an Erasmus Higher Education Charter (ECHE) and must have concluded a bilateral agreement.

-Working in Europe with an Erasmus+ internship for students and graduates
+Working in Europe with an Erasmus+ internship

 Students and graduates can do an internship in the Erasmus+ programme countries.
 They can do this internship in companies, training and research institutions or other organisations that contribute to fostering the agreed learning goals for the relevant study programme.